 Many now live in fast paced societies that require us to compete and strive, to be “Me” and “I”…. we live in the times of the ME-I…

-ME-I…. is not concerned for the balance of all, ME-I is self indulgent and has a “look at me” mentality.
-This mentality is not the same as self respect and valuing our personal contribution to life, its not feeling every beat of the heart as it pumps the essentials of life throughout the greater body….
+ME-I…. is not concerned for the balance of all, ME-I is self absorbed and has a “look at me” mentality.
+This mentality is not the same as self respect, not the same as valuing our personal contribution to life, its not feeling every beat of the heart as it pumps the essentials of life throughout the greater body….
 Its not connecting with SPIRIT….

 it is connecting with something though…

 Its feeding an ego/energy that is self serving and self centred masking itself as an essential cause, as a purpose……

 Veiling, shrouding and covering…. over riding…